Virginia's 7th Senate district: Geography

-District 7 is located in the Hampton Roads metropolitan area in southeastern Virginia, including much of Virginia Beach and a small part of Norfolk.
+District 7 is located in southwestern Virginia, including the counties of Carroll, Floyd, Franklin, Grayson, Henry, Patrick, and a portion of Wythe.
+The independent cities that are part of District 7 include Galax and Martinsville.

-The district is located entirely within Virginia's 2nd congressional district, and overlaps with the 21st, 82nd, 83rd, 85th, and 90th districts of the Virginia House of Delegates.
+The district is located entirely within Virginia's 9th congressional district, and overlaps with the 39th, 46th, 47th, and 48th districts of the Virginia House of Delegates.